G.I. Bill: Chapter 1607 (Reserve Educational Assistance Program)

 The Reserve Educational Assistance Program (REAP) was available to all reservists who, after September 11, 2001, complete 90 days or more of active duty service "in support of contingency operations."
 This benefit provided reservists return from active duty with up to 80% of the active duty (Chapter 30) G.I.
 Bill benefits as long as they remained active participants in the reserves.
 Chapter 1607 was sunset on November 25, 2019, to make way for the Post 9/11 G.I.
 Bill.

 MGIB comparison chart

 Other legal safeguards

 The State of California has an 85-15 rule that aims to prevent predatory for-profit colleges and "fly-by-night schools" from targeting veterans.

 In 2012, President Barack Obama issued Executive Order 13607 to ensure that military service members, veterans, and their families would not be aggressively targeted by sub-prime colleges.

-GI Bill Comparison Tool and college choice
+GI Bill comparison tool and college choice

 The Department of Veterans Affairs maintains a website for veterans to compare colleges that use the GI Bill, in order to use their educational benefits wisely.

-VA also has a GI Bill Feedback System for veterans to lodge their complaints about schools they are attending.
+The VA also has a GI Bill feedback system for veterans to lodge their complaints about schools they are attending.